-Probation may include a notation on the student's transcript
+Probation may include a notation on the student's transcript Requires participation in a University Alcohol Education/Intervention Program

 The University will review all subsequent student misconduct behaviors stated above in the Minor category.
 Although the continuum of sanctioning for behaviors under the Minor category range from Disciplinary Warning to University Probation, because these are repeat acts of misconduct, sanctions would typically include sanctions greater than probation.